Elevate Equity is Toronto's first Trans-led organization promoting employment equity for Black, Indigenous Trans and Non-binary communities of colour.

 With the creation of core programming, and feedback from our community, our mission and vision became more solidified.
 We realized our communities need to be rooted in themselves, each other and the earth; in order to get to a mental, emotional, physical and spiritual practice where we are able to access joy and autonomy in our work.

 Elevate Equity quickly realized that sector-wide struggles were being repeated inside our organization, despite our best efforts to mitigate harm amongst each other.
 Through this learning we realized that employment equity was not possible without strategic outsourcing and programming that met the needs of our workplace trauma healing.
 Our initial starting point was grounded in resourcing BIPOC gender expansive communities with skills and education around community building, financial, employment and mental health support; we realized that we needed a new entry-point.
 We needed to focus on money scarcity patterns and building windows of tolerance so our communities could access employment and purpose work.
-Elevate Equity wants BIPOC gender expansive communities to reap the benefits of stable, long term freedom-work.
-From this realization, Elevate Earth was born.
+Elevate Equity envisions BIPOC gender expansive communities experiencing the benefits of stable, long term freedom-work.